mogu-lab/probabilistic-foundations-of-ml/_sources/introduction.md

 2. **Validity.** The models you develop must be scientifically plausible; otherwise, IHH clinicians won't be able to use them to advance clinical science.
 3. **Ethics.** Whenever computerized systems interact with humans, we have to proactively think of ethical challenges we will face; for example, what if our ML methods are less accurate for one group of patients?
 When things go wrong, who is held responsible?

 How can we address these challenges?
 You will use a specific paradigm of ML---the *probabilistic perspective*.
 This perspective provides us with tools to begin thinking about these questions.
-But as you will see, this paradigm won't be enough; some of the questions you will wrestle are multi-faceted, open questions.
+But as you will see, this paradigm won't be enough; some of the questions you will wrestle with are multi-faceted, open questions.
 To address these difficult questions, you will need a diversity of perspectives.

-**Diversity of backgrounds, identities, and lived-experiences.** The IHH's hiring practices values a diversity of backgrounds, identities, and lived-experiences.
+**Diversity of backgrounds, identities, and lived experiences.** The IHH's hiring practice values a diversity of backgrounds, identities, and lived experiences.
 Your collaborators on the ML team, as well as at the IHH as a whole, will provide you with important perspectives to consider as you reason about the safety, validity, and ethics of your ML methods.
 Your team's diversity is your biggest asset---use it!

 ## What is Probabilistic ML?

 In a loose sense, there are two main paradigms to ML.
 There's what we'll call here the *optimization perspective* and the *probabilistic perspective*.
-These two perspectives are not mutually exclusive---there are ML methods that can be described by both---but there are also methods that uniquely belong to each.
+These two perspectives aren't mutually exclusive---there are ML methods that can be described by both---but there are also methods that uniquely belong to each.
 Even more importantly, each accompanies a specific way of thinking.

 **The Optimization Perspective.** In the optimization perspective, we formalize our goal into a *loss* or *objective* function.
 For example, suppose we're given a data set, $(x_1, y_1), (x_2, y_2), \dots, (x_N, y_N)$, in which $x$ is the dose of medication and $y$ is the resulting blood pressure.
 Our goal is to learn to predict the $y$'s from the $x$'s.
 That is, we want to learn a function $f$ that, given a value of $x$ will return $y$.
 We can encode our goal into the following loss function:
 \begin{align}
 \text{loss} = \underbrace{\frac{1}{N}\sum\limits_{n=1}^N}_{\text{average}} \text{ } \underbrace{| y_n - f(x_n) |}_{\text{error}}
 \end{align}
-This function computes the average error between by predictions, $f(x_n)$, and my data $y_n$.
+This function computes the average error between the predictions, $f(x_n)$, and the data $y_n$.
 Then by finding a predictor $f$ that *minimizes* our loss, we find a predictor that makes accurate predictions on our data.
 We then hope that our $f$ will continue to make accurate predictions for future data points.
 The name of the game behind the optimization perspective is coming up with a loss function that encodes your goals.

 **The Probabilistic Perspective.** In the probabilistic perspective, we take a different approach.
 Instead of directly writing down a loss function that encodes our goal, we formalize our beliefs about the data into a "story" of how the data was generated.
-As an example, consider the model that predicts blood pressure given dose of medication.
+As an example, consider the model that predicts blood pressure given a dose of medication.
 For this model, our story can be something like:
 1. Measure the dose, $x$, and give it to the patient.
 2. Due to the medicine, the patient's true blood pressure is now $\mu(x)$.
 Notice that $\mu(x)$ is a function of $x$, since it depends on the dose.
 3. We measure the patient's blood pressure.
 Since the device's sensors aren't perfect, we assume the *measured* blood pressure, $y$, is near the *true* blood pressure, $\mu(x)$.
-Specifically, we assume it's $\pm \sigma$ around $\mu(x)$, with higher probability of being closer to $\mu(x)$.
+Specifically, we assume it's $\pm \sigma$ around $\mu(x)$, with a higher probability of being closer to $\mu(x)$.

 This story describes how the data is generated.
 If we were to write it with more mathematical specificity, as we will learn to do in this course, this story is a *probabilistic model*.

 Notice that there are a few missing pieces in the story.
 First, we didn't say what $\mu$ is---just that it's a function.
 Second, we didn't say what $\sigma$ is.
 Using algorithms from statistics, we will fit the model to data and estimate these missing pieces.
-Some of these algorithms will end up asking us to minimize some loss function (like in the optimization perspective), and some will not.
+Some of these algorithms will end up minimizing some loss function (like in the optimization perspective), and some will not.
 Even if we end up with a loss function, the *process* that led us to this objective function will have a very specific flavor and philosophical underpinning---it will always be concerned with probability distributions in some way.

 Now, let's us highlight some of the advantages of the paradigm.